 The first time I was told that I have energy centers in my body called Chakras, I laughed out loud.

-It took me a while to figure out that chakras are real.
+It took me a while to figure out that chakras are real, and I got over the Kool-Aid phase and eventually began to love working with them in my practice.

-They play an important role in our overall health and well being.
-The better they function, the better we feel.
-The clearer they are, the clearer you feel.
+They live in your body and influence your cells, organs, and hormone system.
+They effect your thoughts and feelings too.
+Chakras play an important role in our overall health and well being; the better they function, the better we feel; the clearer they are, the clearer you feel.

-Each chakra takes in energy from the environment and converts it into something usable called prana–the Sanskrit name for subtle energy.
-They send that energy to various parts of your body, and also release stale and stagnant energy back out to the environment.
+Each chakra takes in energy from the environment and converts it into something usable called prana–the Sanskrit name for subtle energy then sends that energy to various parts of your body, and also release stale and stagnant energy back out to the environment.

 Here’s an overview of the 7 major chakras and their specific function.